uthaya-sankar-dev/bitespeed-contact/Readme.md

 ## Important Missing Test Case (Assessment Clarification)

-The [original problem statement](https://bitespeed.notion.site/Bitespeed-Backend-Task-Identity-Reconciliation-1fb21bb2a930802eb896d4409460375c) does not mention what should happen when there are related contacts but none marked as PRIMARY against input request body.(i.e Both email & Phone are from secondary contacts)
+The [original problem statement](https://bitespeed.notion.site/Bitespeed-Backend-Task-Identity-Reconciliation-1fb21bb2a930802eb896d4409460375c) does not mention what should happen when there are related contacts but none marked as PRIMARY against input request body.(i.e In input request both email & Phone are from secondary contacts)

 ### Example